softeng-feup/open-cx-grace/README.md

 $ roscore
 ```

-Rosrun allows you to run Grace's executable in an arbitrary package from anywhere without having to give its full path or cd/roscd there first.
+The rosrun process allows you to run Grace's executable in an arbitrary package from anywhere without having to give its full path or cd/roscd there first.

 ```
 $ rosrun grace keyboard_listener
 ```

-[comment]: <> (NOTE:::: mini ref ao ip se quiserem)
+### Optional Resources

+* It is possible to use this [simulator][simulator] to test the robot's behaviour without an assembled robot.

 [comment]: <> ( -------------------------------------------------------- )